davechurchill/COMP4303_Project/2023-03-29 - Demo/starcraft/README.md

     - visualstudio/.vs
 ```

-This entire submission should be no more than a few megabytes at most.
+Notes:
-If it is any larger than this, please remove any unnecessary files listed above
+- This entire submission should be no more than a few megabytes at most.

-Note: Delete this file and folder if you are not doing the Starcraft project
+- Delete this file and folder if you are not doing the Starcraft project